Amelia Earhart Birthplace

 The Amelia Earhart Birthplace is a historic building and museum that was the birthplace of aviator Amelia Earhart.
-It is located at 223 N. Terrace in Atchison, Kansas, United States.
+It is located at 223 N. Terrace St. in Atchison, Kansas, United States.

 The house was built in 1861 in a Gothic Revival style and is on a bluff overlooking the Missouri River.
-In 1897 Amelia Earhart was born in the home, which belonged to her maternal grandfather, Alfred Gideon Otis (1827–1912), a former judge, president of the Atchison Savings Bank and a leading citizen in Atchison.
-The Earharts attended nearby Trinity Episcopal Church where Amelia was baptized.
-The birthplace was added to the National Register of Historic Places in 1971 and is now a museum featuring memorabilia and artifacts about Amelia Earhart.
+There was one major addition to the home in 1873, during which the formal dining room, cook's quarters, and a back porch were added.
+In 1897 Amelia Earhart was born in the home, which belonged to her maternal grandfather, Alfred Gideon Otis (1827–1912), a former judge, president of the Atchison Savings Bank, and a leading citizen in Atchison.
+The Earhart family attended nearby Trinity Episcopal Church, where Amelia was baptized.
+The birthplace was added to the National Register of Historic Places in 1971, and is now a museum featuring memorabilia and artifacts about Amelia Earhart.
 The house served as a private residence until 1984 when a local citizen, Dr. Eugene J. Bribach, contributed $100,000 to the Ninety-Nines to acquire the property.
 Since 1984 the building has been maintained by the Ninety-Nines, an international group of female pilots of whom Amelia was the first elected president.